ScottDikowitz/Instashare/README.md

 ## Minimum Viable Product

-< THIS INSTAGRAM CLONE > is a clone of Instagram written in Ruby on Rails
-utilizing React/flux architecture that mimics key aspects of the site,
+Snapr clone of Instagram written in Ruby on Rails utilizing React/flux architecture that mimics key aspects of the site,
 including: